Before we start, who is this for?

 …still unsure how to align their actions with their deepest purpose?

-Here’s the hard truth: Self-awareness alone isn’t the solution.
+The reality is, Self-awareness alone isn’t the solution.

 How to apply your WHY starts with more than a test result or a values list—it starts with seeing your life as a system.

+That’s because your strengths, purpose, and goals don’t exist in isolation.
 They are connected, dynamic, and constantly influencing each other.

 Without a clear, strengths-based leadership strategy, even the most motivated person can find themselves burning out or drifting off-course.